Samuel Roskelley papers

 Scope and Contents

 This collection contains seven boxes of papers from Samuel Roskelley, an early settler of Cache Valley.
 It includes several important documents pertaining to the life and family of Samuel Roskelley, such as his diaries, life sketches, and financial records.
-Of particular interest are items related to his work with the Church of Jesus Christ of Latter-day Saints, which relate to temple work in the St. George, Manti, Salt Lake, and Logan temples, as well as meetings of the High Priests’ quorum of the Cache Valley Stake.
-These papers are useful to anyone researching the history of early Mormon settlers in Cache Valley or the history of the Roskelley family.
+Of particular interest are items related to his work with the Church of Jesus Christ of Latter-day Saints, which relate to temple work in the St. George, Manti, Salt Lake, and Logan temples as well as meetings of the high priests’ quorum of the Cache Valley Stake.
+These papers are useful to anyone researching the history of early Latter-day Saints settlers in Cache Valley or the history of the Roskelley family.

 Dates